saritha28882/Massachusetts-General-Hospital/README.md

 Massachusetts General Hospitals Patient Analysis Dashboard : A dynamic interactive dashboard built to explore patient data and analyse patient admission records, procedures performed and the insurance coverage etc.

 ### **Project Description** :
-For the Maven Sales Challenge, I am playing the role of a BI Developer for MavenTech, a company that specializes in selling computer hardware to large businesses.
-They've been using a new CRM system to track their sales opportunities but have no visibility of the data outside of the platform.
-In an effort to become a data-driven organization, you've been asked to create an interactive dashboard that enables sales managers to track their team's quarterly performance.
+In Massachusetts General Hospitals Patient Analysis, I am playing the role of an Analytics Consultant for the Massachusetts General Hospitals.
+The Goal of the project is to build a high-level KPI report for the executive team, based on a subset of patient records.

 ### **Tech Stack**
 The key technologies used to build the dashboard are